adamhvt/autocomplete-material-input/README.md

 8. finalize operator is used to set the loading indicator to false when the request gets answered

 **Further improvements/ still working on**
-- Isolating the autocomplete from app component
+- Isolating the autocomplete component from app component
-- Making the isolated autocomplete component reusable
+- Making the isolated autocomplete component reusable with generics